Joe0400Student/fquery/README.md

 The language was designed to reduce the complexity of writing database code and to force functional design paradigms when dealing with datasets.
 The reason behind this choice was to improve efficiency.
+## Inspiration.

+Within the first few weeks of classes for Database 1, I had noticed how antiquated the design features of SQL was, and how chained calls become complex and disgusting quickly.
+Combine that with my knowledge of functional design paradigms, it made sens to me, to make a functional query language, with completely lazy values, allowing for dynamic tables, functions, and piping.

 ## Planned Features:
 - builtins written as much as possible is in the fquery itself